-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)

 The components of the Company's provision (benefit) for income taxes for the years ended December 31, 2013, 2012 and 2011, and a reconciliation of the U.S. federal statutory income tax rate to the Company's effective tax rates for such years, are shown below.